Kenya

 • It serves as a major rhino sanctuary for breeding and restocking other parks across Kenya.

-• It’s the first national park to be gazetted in Kenya on December 16, 1946.
+• It was the first national park to be gazetted in Kenya on December 16, 1946.

 • There are more than 400 different bird species, of which nearly 20 are seasonal European migrants.

-• There’s a huge zebra and wildebeest population thriving in this park.
+• A huge zebra and wildebeest population is thriving in this park.

 • Predators like hyenas and cheetahs are also found in NNP.